Fixed odds betting

 If you followed this same process with a corporate bookmaker, there are a number of downsides.
 For one, you cannot ‘lay’ a selection with them.
 You can either back the other team (which means you will need to front up extra cash on top of your initial stake), or you can cash out.
 The downside to both options is that the bookmaker will take margin out of each transaction you make.
 The more backing or cashing out you do, the more you are penalised.
 At Betfair, you are actually rewarded for ‘trading out’, as the commission is only calculated on your final net position, rather than each transaction.
 As a side note, cashing out with corporate bookmakers should be avoided nearly all of the time.
 The only exception is when a price is very wrong and you can cash out before it moves.
 Otherwise, the cash out fee is simply too high to ever be economical.
 This does not apply to the Betfair Exchange’s cash out feature, which simply places the required back/lay bets for you to effectively ‘cash out’.

 So in summary, you will need to learn the mechanics of both fractional and decimal odds and the difference between back and lay betting to further your performance as a punter.
-USA odds are worth learning if you bet on a lot of US sports and would benefit from comparing odds at US bookmakers, but if not, focus your energy on learning the UK and European systems.
+USA odds are worth learning if you bet on a lot of US sports and would benefit from comparing odds at US bookmakers, but if not, focus your energy on learning the UK and European systems when prioritising the types of sport betting.